tuckerisapizza/VRChat-AI-Bot/README.md

 input a character ai character into credentials.py

-input your vrchat credentials into credentials.py
+input your vrchat credentials and custom user agent into credentials.py

 after that, test if it works by playing a youtube video and see if the script detects the youtube video's audio and the bot responds to it good luck!